 Mid-Autumn Crafts: Bead Lantern

 The more you make, the more ideas you get, and that’s when we thought of looking beyond paper and making a lantern with the Pyssla Beads that we recently bought from Ikea.
-These beads are great for developing hand-eye coordination and they’ll also keep your little ones busy for hours.
+These beads are great for developing hand-eye coordination and fine motor skills.
+They’ll also keep your little ones busy for hours.
 Ours look so pretty as a decoration, proudly hanging up in our house!

 Mid-Autumn Crafts: Egg Carton Dragon

 Eggs are an absolute favourite and essential in our home.
 Not just for eating, but also for the wonderful cartons they come in.
-These weirdly-shaped boxes are very versatile when it comes to craftwork and it feels good to be using materials that would otherwise just end up in the trash!
+These weirdly shaped boxes are very versatile when it comes to craftwork and it feels good to be using materials that would otherwise just end up in the trash!
 We really enjoyed making this easy and fun egg-carton dragon from I Heart Crafty Things.
 The best part?
-Dragon designs are always useful when it comes to celebrating all Chinese festivals, so save this idea for Chinese New Year as well!
+Dragon designs are always useful when it comes to celebrating all Chinese festivals, so save this idea for your Chinese New Year craft activities as well!

 Mid-Autumn Crafts: Playdough Mooncakes